eugene-eeo/validation.js/README.md

 # validation.js

-An ADT that makes it simple to do data validation.
+Makes it simple to do write efficient data validation functions that combine errors.

 ```js
 function checkLength(value) {